sisinflab/Ducho/README.md

 Note that these two steps are not necessary for the docker version because the image already comes with the suitable environment.

 ## Try Ducho

+To ease the usage of Ducho, here we provide three demos spanning different multimodal recommendation scenarios.
+Use them to better familiarize with the framework:

+- **Demo 1: visual and textual feature extraction from items**: [link](demos/demo1/README.md)
+- **Demo 2: audio and textual feature extraction from items**: [link](demos/demo2/README.md)
+- **Demo 3: textual feature extraction from items and interactions**: [link](demos/demo3/README.md)

 ## Use Ducho